 as specified on the product label.
 Make a repeat application 30 days later, but avoid spray overlaps or application on turfgrasses under stress, which may induce unacceptable turf injury.
 These applications will also suppress or control bermudagrass contamination in tall fescue landscapes.

 Additional applications in spring to early summer are also recommended to keep the dallisgrass from rebounding.
 Managing dallisgrass is a long-term endeavor, likely requiring fall and spring applications over several years to control well-established plants.
 Cultural practices to improve turf density and competitiveness can also improve the efficacy of dallisgrass programs.

-©2019 Syngenta.
+© 2021 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Adigor™, Fusilade®, Manuscript®, Monument® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Adigor,™, Fusilade®, Manuscript®, Monument® and the Syngenta logo are trademarks of a Syngenta Group Company.